Skip to content

 Some of the cheapest and most affordable countries to visit in Europe – perfect if you want a getaway on a budget!

-Whether you’re backpacking Europe, or looking for an affordable luxury break, travelling this continent doesn’t have to break the bank.
-A bit of research when planning your Europe trip can go a long way.
-Shop around, keep an eye out for the best deals, and read up on money-saving tips.
+Whether you’re backpacking, interrailing, or looking for an affordable luxury break, travelling around Europe doesn’t have to break the bank.
+A bit of research when planning your Europe trip can go a long way: shop around, keep an eye out for the best deals, and read up on money-saving tips.

 RELATED POST: 33 Hidden Gems in Europe